Don't Stop Believing: The Ongoing Journey of OR-7

 The Roadless Rule

-Throughout his travels OR7 consistently utilized Oregon’s roadless areas.
-His path highlights the importance of maintaining and increasing the parts of Oregon that remain roadless.
+Throughout his travels OR-7 consistently utilized Oregon's roadless areas.
+His path highlights the importance of maintaining and increasing the parts of Oregon that remain roadless and largely wild.

-The term “roadless” typically refers to areas on federal land without any major roads or development.
+The term "roadless" typically refers to areas on federal land without any major roads or development.
 Federal lands that contain roadless areas include National Forests and Bureau of Land Management (BLM) land.
 Besides providing a key oasis for wildlife, roadless areas also filter drinking water, provide unique recreational opportunities, draw visitors into Oregon's vibrant recreation economy, and bolster the state's overall quality of life.

-In 2001, the Roadless Area Conservation Rule was issued.
-The Roadless Rule protected 58.5 million acres of National Forest land (nearly 2 million acres in Oregon) from road-building and commercial development.
+In 2001, the Roadless Area Conservation Rule was issued by President Bill Clinton.
+The Roadless Rule protected 58.5 million acres of National Forest land (including nearly two million acres in Oregon) from road-building and realted commercial development.

-The Rule didn't reduce existing access in our National Forests that are already crisscrossed with more roads than the entire US Highway System.
-Even so, the rule was tossed aside by the Bush administration in 2005 and replaced with a weak, reckless rule.
+The Roadless Rule didn't reduce existing access in our National Forests, which are already criss-crossed with more roads than the entire U.S. Interstate Highway System.
+Even so, the rule was tossed aside by the Bush administration in 2005, and replaced with a demonstrably weak, reckless replacement rule.

 After nearly a decade of legal wrangling by the Bush administration and its allies in the timber industry, wildlife everywhere could breathe a sigh of relief when the rule once again became the law of the land in October 2011, right around the time of Journey's historic trek.

-Many roadless areas still remain unprotected and, as an administrative Rule, even the Roadless Rule remains at the whim of changing administrations.
+However, many roadless areas still remain unprotected, and as an administrative choice the Roadless Rule remains at the whim of changing administrations.